-Right before Anakeesta temporarily closed in March due to coronavirus concerns, the park was in the midst of planning for its largest-ever $6.5 million expansion.
+Right before Anakeesta temporarily closed in March, the park was in the midst of planning for its largest-ever $6.5 million expansion.

 Despite the setback, Anakeesta has officially opened the first phase of this expansion.

-TreeVenture, a treehouse adventure course, is now open to the pubic.
+TreeVenture, a treehouse adventure course, is now open to the public.
 TreeVenture is for guests of all ages.

 “Treehouses capture everyone’s imagination, and nestled in the trees at the top of a mountain, TreeVenture encompasses the whimsical feel you find throughout Anakeesta,” says Anakeesta partner and ClimbWorks owner Nick Thompson.
 “TreeVenture offers a family-friendly adventure for all ages.
 Each treehouse entrance features a different level of difficulty, so you pick your path and create your own adventure.”

 TreeVenture is included in Anakeesta’s regular general admission price and is made up of three multi-level treehouses connected by nets, ropes, hanging logs and platforms.
 The course also has a winding slide, hanging stairs and a look-out platform that offers free-form play without a harness.

 Visitors to Anakeesta may also notice that nearby, the AnaVista Tower is taking shape.
 This observation tower will soon be downtown Gatlinburg’s highest point and is on track to open next month.

 “Everywhere at Anakeesta has fantastic views, but when you travel 600-plus feet up to the top of the mountain on our lift, and then go 60 feet higher in the air on the tower, you get a 360-degree view that’s indescribable,” says co-founder and Managing Partner Bob Bentz, who also designed the tower.
 “We went through a number of different design concepts, and decided upon the concept of it emulating a flower, a flower opening up to the sky.”